Loading Anguilla E-cookbook

 Heat oven to 325°F.

-Beat cream cheese, sugar and vanilla with mixer until blended.
-Add eggs; mix just until blended.
-Remove 1 cup batter; stir in pumpkin and spices.
+Beat cream cheese, sugar and vanilla in large bowl with mixer until blended.
+Add chocolate; mix well.
+Add eggs, 1 at a time, mixing on low speed after each just until blended.
+Pour over crust.

 Dessert